 We have never declared or paid cash dividends on our common stock, and we do not currently intend to pay any cash dividends on our common stock in the foreseeable future.
 We currently intend to retain all available funds and any future earnings to fund the development and expansion of our business.
 Any future determination related to dividend policy will be made at the discretion of our board of directors, subject to applicable laws, and will depend upon, among other factors, our results of operations, financial condition, contractual restrictions and capital requirements.
-Also, unless waived, the terms of the Note Purchase Agreement generally prohibit us from declaring or paying any cash dividends and other distributions.
 Additionally, our ability to pay cash dividends on our common stock may be limited by the terms of any future debt or preferred securities we issue or any future credit facilities we enter into.
 As a result, you may not receive any return on an investment in our common stock unless you sell your common stock for a price greater than that which you paid for it.